GrantLicata/Contacts/README.md

 # Contacts

-This contacts applicaiton was built as a testing ground for learning serverless design with MongoDB and Next.js's latest API management features.
-It allows any user to enter their name, email, and a message to a list.
-Each item in that list can then be edited or deleted.
+The Contacts application was built to teach the basics of serverless web development with MongoDB Atlas and Next.js 13's API routing features.
+This app allows any user to create, read, update, and delete contact cards.
+Each card hold basic contact information that may be expected from this form of applicaiton

 ## Technologies
 Contact was built with the following technologies: